She Works Hard For The Money

 The night we presented her with the card her eyes lit up and her smile gave away her excitement.
 Beaming ear to ear, she immediately wanted to know her limitations and logistics, but most of all “when” could she take her card out for a test run.
 Before handing over the card, Hubs and I had an in-depth conversation outlining boundaries and specific which included where she could spend her money as well as how her academic performance would come into play.

 Kiddo quickly caught on that this little card didn’t necessarily mean free will, and understood there would be consequences if she didn’t hold up her side of the bargain.
 She needed to have a clear understanding of where her money was going and set some realistic financial goals.
-On her own she decided she wanted to earn enough money to pay for next year’s flight suit for Aviation Challenge at Space Camp, and spending money for some trips we have on the books, like our upcoming Playbill weekend in New York City.
+On her own, she decided she wanted to earn enough money to pay for next year’s flight suit for Aviation Challenge at Space Camp, and spending money for some trips we have on the books, like our upcoming Playbill weekend in New York City.
 These goals are not only reasonable, but completely doable.
-However for now, I’m ready macarons!
+However, from now on, I’m ready macarons!

 We decided Greenlight was the best fit for us because the card is made for children, but built by parents.
 Kiddo can also “grow with” the card as it supports children ages 8 to 18.
 The card shares our mentality as it believes a child should, “Learn the basics of money management as soon as possible, and it’s one of the most important things you will ever teach them.”